diegorusso/diegorusso.github.io/_posts/2015-11-04-having-fun-with-microbit-and-micropython.md

 title: Having fun with micro:bit and micropython
 categories:
 - personal
+- english
+tags:
+- microbit
-- italian [programming]
+- micropython
-tags: [python, test, sed, microbit, micropython]
 ---
 Last night I attended the usual [CamPUG](http://www.meetup.com/CamPUG/) monthly meeting and the main topic was about micro:bit and micropython.